Cosmic Sands II: Challenges in Predicting and Measuring High-z Dust Temperatures: Conclusion

 \section{Conclusion}

 Using galaxies from the Cosmic Sands suite of massive, dusty galaxies in the EoR, we have demonstrated the challenges in modeling dust temperatures at high redshift, both forwards from hydrodynamical simulations post-processed with 3D dust radiative transfer and backwards from modified blackbody fits to broadband FIR photometry.
-On one hand, it is nontrivial to characterize a single galaxy's dust distribution by a single temperature, as shown in Figure \ref{fig:temp_dist}, since this temperature may not be unique to this particular temperature distribution -- mass, geometry -- and this single temperature is not always a physical dust temperature, due to radiative transfer effects.
-It is also important to consider dust optical depths even in the FIR, particularly for dust obscured galaxies, where dust opacities remain large out to long wavelengths, as demonstrated in Figures \ref{fig:tau_fir} and \ref{fig:temp_lir_tau}.
-We also find that the Cosmic Sands FIR dust opacities are not well described by the commonly assumed powerlaw relation with emission frequency, $\tau = (\nu / \nu_0)^{\beta}$.
-Predictions for dust temperatures at high redshift are highly dependent on the dust radiative transfer model assumptions, many of which remain relatively unconstrained or difficult to implement in a self-consistent manner.
+We first examined the ``true" dust temperatures of the Cosmic Sands galaxies, calculated from {\sc powderday}'s radiative transfer coupled with the {\sc simba} dust evolution model.
+Intuitively, the dust temperature distributions are diverse from galaxy-to-galaxy, but also within each galaxy as shown in Figure \ref{fig:temp_dist}, with mass- and luminosity-weighted temperatures producing unique distributions for each galaxy.
+As shown in Figures \ref{fig:Tmw_Tlw} and \ref{fig:temp_lir_tau}, the star-dust geometry and ISM column densities contribute to this diversity by breaking correlations between intrinsic and apparent dust properties for dustier, star-forming galaxies.
+It also makes comparisons between theoretical predictions and observations of dust properties challenging as the mapping between intrinsic temperature and observable temperature depends on each galaxy's properties like mass, star-dust geometry, and age.
+Lastly, in an attempt to characterize the full dust FIR SEDs with a modified blackbody model, we find that the Cosmic Sands FIR dust opacities are not well described by the commonly assumed powerlaw relation with emission frequency, $\tau = (\nu / \nu_0)^{\beta}$.